shinigami-777/infra-statistics/README.md

 The final json files will be in `[workspace]/target/stats` - these files have to be uploaded to a webserver to make them available for the confluence plugin.

-All the scripts can be reexecuted in case a failure happens, e.g. the download will only download the files he needs and collecting the numbers will only happen on the raw data which is not imported yet.
+All the scripts can be reexecuted in case a failure happens, e.g. the download will only download the files it needs and collecting the numbers will only happen on the raw data which is not imported yet.